Cherubln/chatbot-project/README.md

 **2. Error Handling & Logging:**

-- Comprehensive error handling in both the Google Sheets data retrieval and the API submission functions.
+- Comprehensive error handling in both the Google Sheets data retrieval function.
   Logging of each error type to ensure any issues can be quickly diagnosed and resolved.

 **3. Storage & Retrieval:**

-- Data is stored in a database with the UserProfile model, making it easy to access historical data for any user.
+- Data is stored in a database with the `UserData` model, making it easy to access historical data for any user.

 ## Folder Structure